Guide to some of the major resorts of the Algarve

 Day out: A cruise on the River Guadiana (Transguadiana River Cruise) - coach trips available from many of the hotels

 The beach at Monte Gordo is huge, it is around 100m from the beach edge to the water which means beach space is always easy to find unlike at some of the other smaller resorts.
-There are a number of bars and restaurants on the beach itself, and plenty more lining the long, palm-lined promenade.
+There are several bars and restaurants on the beach itself, and plenty more lining the long, palm-lined promenade.
 Here you can enjoy a meal, and in the evenings listen to traditional Portuguese Fado music at some of the bars, although you may be charged a small entry fee where.

 Quinta do Logo / Vale do Lobo